 There is a lot going on at INTERRA!
-We usually work with youth and young professionals, for instance in different kinds of non-formal education projects, adult education projects, and volunteering opportunities such as the European Voluntary Service.
+We usually work with youth and young professionals, for instance in different kinds of non-formal education projects, adult education projects, and volunteering opportunities such as the European Solidarity Corps.

 A good example of our work is KRASDAM, a 6-year-long youth exchange project with our partners from Kunstwerk, Potsdam, Germany, in which participants identified urban problems and ways to solve them with the help of modern art, assisted by art professionals.

 Here is a selection of other more long-term projects:

 This joint Russian-Ukranian critical thinking program features methodical seminars, practical modules and international workshops for pre-service and in-service teachers.
 The objective is to raise their critical thinking skills, sharpen their information and media literacy, and have them enter into dialogue and professional cooperation with each other.